qiime2/cancer-microbiome-intervention-tutorial/book/index.md

 * The new QIIME 2 [Galaxy](https://usegalaxy.org/) interface!
 * New tutorial data!
 * Core functionality and the latest plugins and tools!
-* Dozens of new Peanut the Dog references!
 * q2usage-enabled [JupyterBooks](https://jupyterbook.org/intro.html)!

 Please review the